akkartik/mu/shell/README.md

 ```

 To permit arbitrary infix operators, the Mu shell partitions the space of
-graphemes between operators and regular symbols.
+code-point-utf8s between operators and regular symbols.
 As a result, you can't define
 symbols mixing the two.
 ```
 '*global*